ijaz-aj/Pomodoro/README.md

 ✌️Customizable Timer: Tailor your work and break intervals to suit your unique workflow.

-✌️Notifications: Receive timely notifications to seamlessly transition between work and break sessions.
+✌️Notifications: Receive timely notifications to seamlessly transition between work and break sessions (Working on the feature..)

 ✌️Productivity Insights: Track your productivity with session logs and statistics.